6Bolt/Hook-Of-The-Reaper/README.md

 ### Is Hook Of The Reaper complete?

 No, currently Hook Of The Reaper is a work in progress.
 I am almost done with the light gun work.
 When the light gun work is done, I will then work on the game data base.
+Then I will do some short videos on how to set-up Hook of the Reaper.
 After that, I will work on getting the LED & I/O controller into Hook Of The Reaper.
 After that, I plan on getting the wiki done.
 Then it will be complete.

 ### Other Peoples Light Guns work, but Mine Doesn't, Can you Help Me Out?

 Sorry, I cannot help you.
-But you can use the debug setting that was put in v1.1.1.
+I suggest going to a forum or Facebook group to get help.
+Also, there are free and paid game drives that come with and with out support.
+Also, you can use the debug setting that was put in v1.1.1.
 The debug setting is safe for sort term use.
 If your light gun starts working in the debug mode, then something is most likely wrong with your USB or USB cabling.

 ### Can you Help Me Set-Up my Light Gun and Light Gun Games?
 Or Help Make a Game File?

 No.

-### Can you Help Me Set-UP my Hook Of The Reaper?
+### Can you Help Me Set-Up my Hook Of The Reaper?

 No. Sorry, there will be no tech support now or ever for this program.
-It is a free open source project, that comes with no warrenty or guarantees.
+It is a free open source project, that comes with no warrenty, no guarantees, and no support.

 ### No Tech Support, but What if I Need Help?

 Sorry your are on your own.
-I do my best to test eveerything out before a release.
+Again, I suggest you join a forum or Facebook group.
+I do my best to test everything out before a release.
 The number of bugs have been really low.
 Most Issues are not Hook Of The Reaper bugs.
 I think I have only gotten 2-3 bugs so far from Issues.
 Most bugs have been caught by myself.
-Also, many others have gotten Hook Of The Reaper working with no problems.
+Also, hundreds have gotten Hook Of The Reaper working with no problems.
 I know people have gotten all the supported light gun working.
+I have tested all the game files on the game file site.
+I have tested almost all the supported like guns, except for the Fusion light gun, Gun4IR, and XGunner.
+However, I have had multiple people test out Fusion, Gun4IR, and XGunner light guns.

 ### Do you Have the Game File XXXXX?
 It is Not Included with Hook Of The Reaper?